lilyzhaang/bones/README.md

 as of may 10, 2022, 7:36 PM EST, i've decided that: all the pages EXCEPT for those under "stuff i write lol" will have the "header 1", "click me to go home!", and "click me to read more" links to the center.

 those pages that are under "stuff i write lol" will have all three of those elements left-aligned within the box. i think that looks best for the wall of text that those writings are.

+as of may 11, 1:45 AM, i'm thinking, what else should I add? should I try to incorporate?

+something cool might be snippets of my startup studio curriculum. after all, it's all I've worked on for the past few semesters.
+I could also add some of my school presentations - I think the Ethics of Youtube one could be interesting?
+Maybe I will also add some of the papers I wrote for the Desperate Housewives class, with some extra editing.
+Along those lines, I could add my Ethics Book Review too.
+I just want to be able to put the stuff I make to some use that's not just! a grade!